getporter/porter/docs/content/cli/credentials_generate.md

       --cnab-file string   Path to the CNAB bundle.json file.
       --dry-run            Generate credential but do not save it.
   -f, --file string        Path to the porter manifest file.
 Defaults to the bundle in the current directory.
-  -h, --help               help for generate
+      --force              Force a fresh pull of the bundle -h, --help               help for generate
       --tag string         Use a bundle in an OCI registry specified by the given tag.
 ```